bearsunday/bearsunday.github.io/manuals/1.0/en/stream.md

 # Stream Response

 Normally, resources are rendered by renderers into one string and finally `echo`ed out, but then you cannot output content whose size exceeds the memory limit of PHP.
-With `StreamRnderer` you can stream HTTP output and you can output large size content while keeping memory consumption low.
+With `StreamRenderer` you can stream HTTP output and you can output large size content while keeping memory consumption low.
 Stream output can also be used in coexistence with existing renderers.

 ## Change Transferer and Renderer